quotepilgrim/midibox360/README.md

 Holding up or down on the left stick will play notes one octave higher or lower, respectively.

-Pressing up and down on the D-pad moves the base none one octave up and down, and pressing right and left moves the base note one semitone up or down, respectively.
+Pressing up and down on the D-pad moves the base note one octave up and down, and pressing right and left moves the base note one semitone up or down, respectively.